Fine-grained Early Frequency Attention for Deep Speaker Representation Learning: Results

-Another attempt for a frequency-based attention model was proposed by \cite{yadav2020frequency}.
-Their attention model adopted from image recognition can utilize any hidden layer of a deep network as the source of query.
-The attention model proposed in their work uses the latent representations obtained from different layers of the CNN as the memory set.
-This rules out the possibility of a localized attention map with respect to the input.
-Their model also uses a shared weight CNN layer as the kernel of the attention model.
-In this approach, and others that similarly employ CNN layers for the kernel of the attention model, information items go through non-linear operations preventing the model from maintaining a one-to-one relation between the attention map and the information items.
-Therefore as this approach may be successful for some applications, it fails in others where the contribution of each separate information item is important.
+While a number of attempts have been made to achieve different levels of granularity with attention mechanisms, existing attention models do not achieve a fine-grained solution.
+The model proposed in \cite{li2019area} achieves varying degrees of granularity by creating different combinations of neighboring information items.
+However, the information items used in the combinations are embeddings already extracted by the DNN, limiting the level of granularity based on the resolution of the latent representation achieved by the network.
+Another attempt for a frequency-based attention model was proposed in \cite{yadav2020frequency}.
+The attention model was adopted from image recognition and could be utilized in any hidden layer of a deep network as the source of query.
+The attention mechanism uses the latent representations obtained from different layers of the CNN as the information items, thus ruling out the possibility of a localized attention map with respect to the input and individual frequency-bins.
+Their model also uses a CNN layer to calculate the attention weight.
+In this approach, and others that similarly employ CNN layers in such way, the information items go through non-linear operations preventing the model from maintaining a one-to-one relation between the attention map and the information items.
+Therefore as this approach may be successful for some applications, it fails in others where the contribution of each separate information item, in this case individual frequency-bins, is important.
+Lastly, the notion of using input information items with attention has been used in the area of natural language processing in \cite{wang2016inner}.
+It should be noted, however, that while the attention mechanism in their work is capable of focusing on individual words, the gradients used for training the attention weights are obtained from the last layers of the model.
+Adopting a similar mechanism on high dimensional inputs such as spectrograms could result in very complex models which would be hard to train.